Kumon English Immersion Activities

 The official name of KEIA is Kumon English Immersion Activities aimed at elementary school students nationwide who are studying Kumon English.

 The purpose of KEIA is for children to realize that, “English is one of the communication tools” and gain confidence by using English without the fear of making mistakes.
-We also hope that children will broaden their horizons and experience diversity while interacting with Group Leaders from various countries around the world.
+We also hope that children will broaden their horizons and experience diversity while interacting with Group Leaders from various countries and regions around the world.

 About KEIA’s activities

 Kumon English Immersion Activities (KEIA) are carried out with the hope that children will become individuals who can contribute to the global community in the future.
 KEIA Leaders, who are from different countries around the world, facilitate these activities and children get to experience diversity by communicating with them.

 - English Immersion Hour (EIH) is a short online program where children can experience the joy of communicating in English.

 - English Immersion Day (EID) is a one-day (five hour) program that allows children to gain confidence in English by communication through various activities and increase their interest in the world.

 - English Immersion Camp (EIC) is a six-day program for children with a more advanced English level to deepen their understanding about cultural diversity and to learn about various global issues through a communal lifestyle together with KEIA Leaders and friends from all over Japan.

 Activities at KEIA give children the opportunity to learn and think about global issues such as “environmental challenges” and “educational opportunities” in English.